Home > Pudding and Mousse > Mango Grapefruit Cream Dessert

 • In a blender or a food processor add the mango.
 Lightly puree the fruit until it is mostly smooth.
 I like a few larger chunks just for texture and bite.
 Blend to make as smooth or as chunky as you prefer.
 Note – If planning to enjoy the dessert immediately, I like to use frozen mango because it makes the fool extra thick.
 Plus, frozen mango may be easier to find year round!

-• Assemble the Fools – Fold the pureed mango into the whipped cream.
+• Assemble – Fold the pureed mango into the whipped cream.
 Then fold in about three-quarters of the cornflakes.
 In serving glasses (or bowls), spoon equal amounts of the grapefruit to the bottom of the glasses – careful not to add too much of the juice.
 Top the grapefruit with equal amounts of the mango whipped cream.
 Then top each dessert with the remaining cornflakes.
 Enjoy!

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES

 • Serving Size – Adjust the ingredients easily up or down to your desired serving size.
+As written, the recipe will yield 2 healthy desserts, or 4 smaller ones.

 • Cornflakes – I like to use naturally sweetened cornflakes.
 However, use any cornflake brand you like.

-• Refined Sugar Free – Using maple syrup makes this a refined sugar free dessert!
+• Refined Sugar Free – Using maple syrup makes this a refined sugar free dessert.

 Course: Dessert